Diagnosis and Treatment Options for Brain Metastases

 If you have been diagnosed with melanoma and have any of these symptoms, you should contact your medical oncologist as soon as possible.

-Currently, treatment options for brain metastases depend on the number of metastases, their size and location, the presence of extracranial metastases (melanoma outside of the brain and spinal cord), and the performance status of the patient.
+Your doctor will discuss a treatment plan with you.
+The treatment options for brain metastases are determined by the number of metastases, their size and location, the presence of extracranial metastases (melanoma outside of the brain and spinal cord), and the performance status of the patient.

-- Well-established and a standard treatment for melanoma brain metastases.
-This treatment is potentially curative.
+- A standard treatment for melanoma brain metastases and is potentially curative

-- Usually reserved for patients with less than 3 brain metastases.
-Patients with many tumors or tumors in critical areas of the brain are usually not candidates for surgery.
+- Usually reserved for patients with 3 or fewer brain metastases; patients with many tumors or tumors in critical areas of the brain are usually not candidates for surgery

-- SRS (stereotactic radiosurgery) focuses on certain spots in the brain.
-One newer type, gamma knife, is able to treat metastases more quickly than previous radiation machines.
-SRS can result in long-term control of brain metastases for some patients.
+- SRS (stereotactic radiosurgery) targets certain spots in the brain; one newer type, gamma knife, is able to treat metastases more quickly than previous radiation machines; SRS can result in long-term control of brain metastases for some patients

-- An alternative to surgery for patients with less than 3 brain metastases.
-At some centers, gamma is used to treat more than 3 brain metastases.
+- In the past, reserved for patients with 3 or fewer brain metastases; at some centers, gamma is now being used to treat multiple brain metastases.

 - Typically used in patients who have too many brain metastases to be suitable for surgery or SRS

-- For most patients with BRAF V600 mutations, certain BRAF inhibitors (for example, dabrafenib and vemurafenib) can cause, significant shrinkage of brain metastases.
-These BRAF inhibitors are usually not curative, although, they can slow tumor growth.
+- For most patients with a BRAF mutation, BRAF inhibitors (Zelboraf and Tafinlar) can cause significant shrinkage of brain metastases; these BRAF inhibitors are usually not curative although they can slow tumor growth.

-- In a phase II clinical trial of Tafinlar in patients with a BRAF V600E mutation, 18% of the patients showed a shrinkage in their brain metastases.
+- In a phase II clinical trial of Tafinlar in patients with a BRAF mutation, 18% of patients showed a shrinkage in their brain metastases

-- Immunotherapies (for example, ipilimumab) can sometimes result in the shrinkage of brain metastases.
-Initial data from clinical trials suggests that in some patients the control of the brain metastases can be durable (> 2 years).
+- Immunotherapy can sometimes result in the shrinkage of brain metastases; initial data from clinical trials of Yervoy suggests that in some patients the control of the brain metastases can be durable (> 2 years)

-- The existing data suggests that ipilimumab has the greatest chance of producing clinical benefit when brain metastases are relatively small and patients do not require steroids to controls symptoms.
-Additional trials with other immunotherapies will be needed to test/define their appropriate use.
+- The existing data suggests that Yervoy has the greatest chance of producing clinical benefit when brain metastases are relatively small and patients do not require steroids to controls symptoms; additional trials with other immunotherapies will be needed to test/define their appropriate use